JasonMize/jasonmize.github.io/_posts/2016-09-09-function_vs_user.md

 But what good is it if the program isn't complete?

 Clearly, I'm going to have to find a balance between the two.
-I think what I'm looking for is a good structure for my basic features that allows me to expand usability functions later.
-Without having to rewrite my code from scratch to make them work.
-An initial design that allows growth.
+What I'm looking for is a good structure for my basic features that allows me to expand usability functions later - a design that allows growth without having to rewrite my code from scratch.

 I don't know enough yet to know what that looks like.
 But I'm working on it.